gkunter/coquery/README.rst

 ~~~~~~~

 -  Use the corpus manager to install one of the supported corpora
--  Build your own corpus from PDF, .docx, or plain text files
+-  Build your own corpus from PDF, HTML, .docx, .odt, or plain text files
 -  Filter your query for example by year, genre, or speaker gender
 -  Choose which corpus features will be included in your query results
 -  View every token that matches your query within its context